 • Celebrate the achievements of the Asian Americans.

-- O While it is necessary to reckon with this nation's history of alienating members of the Asian American community, it is also important to celebrate and uplift the accomplishments of Asian Americans as progress towards a more equitable future. - o For example, Julie Su was nominated as President Biden's pick to be the next U.S.
+While it is necessary to reckon with this nation's history of alienating members of the Asian American community, it is also important to celebrate and uplift the accomplishments of Asian Americans as progress towards a more equitable future.